-The WHO updated the International Statistical Classification of Diseases and Related Health Problems recently after 18 years.
+The WHO recently updated the International Statistical Classification of Diseases and Related Health Problems recently after 18 years.
 This classification is a way to create international and universal guidelines for nations monitor health concerns.
 The ICD is the base for health statistics, and includes any injury or disease we could encounter in our life as well as anything we might die from.

 In order to be clinically diagnosed for a gaming disorder the person needs to exhibit three bahaviours: